 My main goal was to have a space outside that I could teach in, so that my family could still hang out indoors.
 I wanted my space to be calm and beautiful so that my students would never want to leave.

+I live in a ground floor flat with my husband and daughter, so space isn’t plentiful.
+My garden studio is a saving grace as it allows me to teach my art students when the family are still in the home, or I can escape to do some painting when I need a little me time.
+During the summer months, it’s the perfect space to do arts and crafts with my daughter and her friends.
 As my garden space is so small, I needed the studio to be as big as it possibly could be, especially in length, in order to fit a group of ten children.
-I chose the one I did mainly because the I loved the way it looked.
+I chose the one I did mainly because I loved the way it looked.
 I actually love looking at it when I’m in the house as it’s so beautiful!

 HOW DO YOU USE YOUR GARDEN STUDIO?
 HOW IS IT STYLED?

-Ideally, I wanted to teach a whole group of students in the studio, but Covid of course has changed this.
-I mainly use it to either teach zoom art lessons, or as a painting studio for myself when Wren (my daughter) is at nursery.
+I use my garden studio as a painting studio for myself when Wren (my daughter) is at nursery.
 In the summer, the doors are constantly open for everyone to use.
 Wren loves to paint in here with her mummy, she calls it my house.

 I got a friend to make me a bespoke tabletop from Ash to fit some beautiful vintage table trestles that I bought.
 I also got a lovely blue English floral fabric from Ralph Lauren and got my mum to upholster cushion pads for my 10 Ikea stools.
 I added bookshelves and painted the walls in School House White by Farrow and Ball.
 A rug, some lighting and some of my own art were added to finish it off.

-WHAT DOES YOUR WORK DAY LOOK LIKE IN 2021?
+WHAT DOES YOUR CURRENT WORK DAY LOOK LIKE ?

 WHAT ARE YOUR TOP TIPS FOR WORKING & TEACHING FROM HOME?